dwilder/responsive-investment-calculator/README.md

 ## Description

-The Responsive Investent Calculator is a jQuery widget and shortcode that's designed to fit easily into any theme, on any device, at any size.
+The Responsive Investment Calculator is a jQuery widget and shortcode that's designed to fit easily into any theme, on any device, at any size.
 Quickly calculate accrued interest on a principal amount.

 __Features__